 CloudOps for Kubernetes does not provision a Git server.

 Jenkins Server and Agents

-Jenkins pipelines are defined in files named
+In the CloudOps for Kubernetes repository, Jenkins pipelines are defined in files named

 The server uses the Jenkins Kubernetes plugin to provision Jenkins agent pods as needed.

 Docker images are built inside of the agents using img.
 This tool builds Docker images without requiring access to a Docker daemon.
 By avoiding use of the Docker daemon that Kubernetes runs on top of, img does not compete for resources with Kubernetes managed containers.